 Supporting and eating local is good for you and for the economy.
 When you support local, it means that people in your area can work, support their families and provide jobs for others surrounding them.

 Plus, when you support local, you are having less of an environmental impact than buying from elsewhere.
-Not to mention, what you’re eating is FRESH!
+Not to mention, what you’re eating is fresh!

 In Canada, there are over 1000 egg farming families that work hard to bring Canadians a quality product that they can enjoy with just about every meal.

-And, if that wasn’t exciting enough, Chef Lynn Crawford has teamed up with Egg Farmers of Canada to showcase all the lovely families providing us eggs all throughout Canada.
+And, if that wasn’t exciting enough, Chef Lynn Crawford has teamed up with Egg Farmers of Canada to showcase all the lovely families providing us eggs throughout Canada.
 Pretty cool, huh?

 Eggs are a staple in our home, right alongside milk, bread and cheese.
-They’re ALWAYS in the fridge.
+They’re always in the fridge.

 How do you enjoy your eggs?
 Do tell!

-- Eggs (of course)!
+- Eggs (of course)

 - Acorn squash